shireenhamza/maximromanov.github.io/4_mARkdown.md

 ### 2.1 Paragraphs (RE: `^# `)

-In premodern Arabic texts paragraphs are not particularly reliable.
-Yet, if a certain electronic text reproduced a printed edition, it is worth preserving its division into paragraphs.
+In premodern Arabic texts paragraphs as units are not particularly reliable.
+Yet, if a certain electronic text reproduces a printed edition, it is worth preserving its division into paragraphs.
 Each paragraph begins with `#`.

-While EditPad Pro handles large files very well, it has problems with long paragraphs (lines).
-For this reason, long paragraphs can be split into shorter lines, where each line will begin with `~~` (two tildas).
+While EditPad Pro handles large files very well, it has problems with long paragraphs (or, more correctly, lines).
+For this reason, long paragraphs are split into shorter lines, where each line starts with `~~` (two tildas).

 <figure class="fit">
 	<a href="{{ site.url }}/images/md/mARkdown_par.gif" title="">